How SECURE 2.0 can help your employees save more for retirement

 - Extends the long-term/part-time employee rules to 403(b) plans subject to ERISA

-This provision accelerates the coverage of long-term/part-time employees by reducing the service condition from three years to two years, which is great for expanding coverage; however, this provision adds the administrative burden of tracking dual eligibility as well as dual vesting rules.
-Plan sponsors may want to consider whether they should amend their eligibility provisions (e.g., provide for immediate eligibility or a service requirement more generous than the long-term/part-time employee rule) for all employees, at least for purposes of salary deferrals, to avoid this provision and the complexities it will cause.
+Manulife John Hancock Retirement viewpoint: This provision accelerates the coverage of long-term, part-time employees by reducing the service condition from three years to two years, which is great for expanding coverage; however, this provision adds the administrative burden of tracking dual eligibility as well as dual vesting rules.
+Plan sponsors may want to consider whether they should amend their eligibility provisions (e.g., provide for immediate eligibility or a service requirement more generous than the long-term, part-time employee rule) for all employees, at least for purposes of salary deferrals, to avoid this provision and the complexities it will cause.

-For taxable years beginning after December 31, 2026
+For taxable years beginning after December 31, 2026, except as otherwise provided

 Section 103 changes the existing retirement savings contribution credit (Saver’s Credit) with respect to IRA and retirement plan contributions made by eligible individuals from a nonrefundable tax credit against taxes owed (i.e., tax refund) to a federally funded matching contribution regardless of the individual’s tax obligation.
 The matching contribution is equal to 50% of the individual’s contributions that don’t exceed $2,000 until the individual reaches certain income levels.
 It’s subject to a phaseout between $41,000 and $71,000 for taxpayers filing a joint return ($20,500–$35,500 for single taxpayers and married filing separate; $30,750–$53,250 for head of household filers).
-The matching contribution is treated as a pretax contribution and is deposited into the individual’s IRA, employer retirement plan account (provided it accepts them), or Achieving a Better Life Experience Act account as directed by the individual.
+These dollar amounts will be adjusted for inflation for any taxable year beginning in a calendar year after 2027.
+The matching contribution is treated as a pretax contribution and is deposited into the individual’s IRA or employer retirement plan account (provided it accepts such contributions), as directed by the individual.
 If the matching contribution is less than $100, it will be treated as a tax credit.

 Section 104 directs the U.S. Department of the Treasury to develop a strategy to effectively educate and promote the saver’s match to the public no later than July 1, 2026.

-The saver’s matching contribution is a great savings tool made available to eligible lower and moderately paid employees when filing their tax return.
-Replacing the Saver’s Credit with a matching contribution generally benefits a great number of eligible employees, and the use of a single percentage (in place of the former tiered approach) makes it easier to implement and explain to individuals.
+Manulife John Hancock Retirement viewpoint: The saver’s matching contribution is a great savings tool made available to eligible lower and moderately paid employees when filing their tax return.
+Replacing the saver’s credit with a matching contribution generally benefits a great number of eligible employees, and the use of a single percentage (in place of the former tiered approach) makes it easier to implement and explain to individuals.

 Plan administrators should note that there are a lot of special provisions that apply to these matching contributions for retirement plans that choose to accept them, which can result in complicated administration.
 If a retirement plan doesn’t accept these contributions, the individual can choose to have them deposited into an IRA, which would be simpler.